Coding-Forge/FabricMonitorPublic/README.md

 4. Using the application
     a.
 Native Python Application
     b.
 Docker Container
     c.
 Notebooks
     d.
 Arguments
 5. Build and Test
+    a.
+Local Testing
+        i. use Azureite for storage
+        ii.
+6. Function Timer Trigger
+    a.
+Set Cron
+    b.
+Deploy

 ## Create a Service Principal